loualrid/loualrid.github.io/_posts/2014-03-17-how-to-logout-a-user-from-within-angularjs.md

 date:   2014-03-17
 author: Louis Alridge
 excerpt_separator: <!--exc-->
-categories: [Ruby on Rails, Angular.js, Authentication, Devise]
+tags: [Ruby on Rails, Angular.js, Authentication, Devise]
 images:  []
 image_types: []
 ---

 In my recent forays into AngularJS for a project I was working on, I wondered "How does one logout a user from rails<!--exc--> from within AngularJS?"
 I spent a few hours trying different things.

 At first, I was hoping angular's access to window.location would allow me to trigger a logout by doing:
 ```javascript